inigoflores/lora-packet-forwarder-analyzer/README.md

     2022-04-09 09:27:52 | -118 | 867.1 |  -6.2 | -111.8 | witness | 6qd0j85gvAW73OqS2AOv_70blafCNhiXOGD1xD5AI38

-Currently it can't extract the challenger, only the Onion Key Hash (useful to be able to identify witnesses when comparing two miners side by side).
+Currently it can't extract the challenger for received witnesses, only the Onion Key Hash (useful to be able to identify witnesses when comparing two miners side by side).
 A lookup in the blockchain needs to be performed to obtain the PoC transaction, and from there the challenger.

 ### Export to CSV